 In 2000 Sam also received a Commonwealth Recognition Award for Senior Australians.
 To this day Sam continues working in Aboriginal Tourism supporting operators throughout WA.

-Dale often jokes that the beautiful artwork is only a device to entice people into the gallery, giving her the opportunity to talk with visitors, broadening their understanding of Aboriginal culture, history and language.
+Dale often remarks that the beautiful artwork is a perfect device to entice people into the gallery, giving her the opportunity to talk with visitors, broadening their understanding of Aboriginal culture, history and language.
 Education is an important part of the cultural experience offered at Maalinup.

-Native plants and their traditional uses, both as food their medicinal properties, is a passion for Dale.
-Her extensive knowledge, gleaned from elders and her own research has made Dale a sought after bush tucker speaker.
+Native plants and their traditional uses, both their nutritional and medicinal properties, are a passion for Dale.
+Her extensive knowledge, gleaned from elders and her own research, has made Dale a sought-after bush tucker speaker and researcher.

-Dale also serves on the Boards of a number of organisations including:
+Dale has served on the Boards of many organisations including the: